jaguerra2017/fdsu_prp_framework/commands/create-base-prp-parallel.md

 #### Agent 1: Codebase Pattern Analysis
 ```
 Task: Codebase Context Research
-Prompt: Analyze the codebase for patterns relevant to "$ARGUMENTS".
+Prompt: Analyze the codebase at $CODEBASE_PATH for patterns relevant to "$ARGUMENTS".
 Research and identify:
-- Similar features/patterns already implemented in the codebase
+- Similar features/patterns already implemented in the codebase at $CODEBASE_PATH
 - Files that contain relevant examples or patterns to reference
 - Existing conventions, architectural patterns, and code styles to follow
 - Test patterns and validation approaches used in similar features
 - Integration points and dependencies to consider
 - File structure and organization patterns to mirror

 Focus on codebase exploration only - do not write code.
-Use Glob, Grep, and Read tools extensively.
+Use Glob, Grep, and Read tools extensively to explore $CODEBASE_PATH.
 Return a comprehensive analysis of existing patterns with specific file paths and code examples to reference in the PRP.
 ```

 #### Agent 2: External Technical Research